 \section{Method}

-{ We provide the basics on radiance fields and the feature distillation strategy related to our scene representation learning.
-We then detail our proposed interactive segmentation workflow comprising of 2D-3D feature matching, region growing and manipulation techniques on this learned representation.
+{ We first provide the basics on radiance fields and the feature distillation strategy related to our scene representation.
+We then detail our proposed interactive segmentation workflow comprising 2D-3D feature matching, region growing, and manipulation techniques on this learned representation.